 To compound this problem, the Secretary of State for Education decided that there would be an even greater ‘leap forward’ if schools were forced to adopt detailed step-wise teaching methods used in East Asia, where children do not formally learn the numbers to 10 until they are seven.
 This was clearly always going to be problematic, because at the age of seven most children can learn in ways that do not work for many four-year-olds (because their brains have developed the working and long-term memory capacity and the levels of concentration needed to retain and mentally manipulate information that is presented in a step-wise approach).

-At the end of 2013 Rebecca published a report which detailed the likely consequences of this worrying combination of initiatives.
-One of Rebecca’s key underlying concerns was that the expert maths teaching practice which existed in Cumbria which could offer ways of delivering the new curriculum (including in schools where no other methods would work effectively) would be eradicated by a national training initiative that would not enable all schools to meet the expectations of the new national curriculum.
+At the end of 2013 Rebecca (Rebecca Hanson MA Cantab MEd FCCT – Founder of Authentic Maths) published a report which detailed the likely consequences of this worrying combination of initiatives.
+One of Rebecca’s key underlying concerns was that the expert maths teaching practices which existed in Cumbria (and which could offer ways of delivering the new curriculum – including in schools where no other methods would work effectively) would be eradicated by a national training initiative that would not enable all schools to meet the expectations of the new national curriculum.
 This concern was particularly acute for her because she had already seen expert practice eradicated in secondary maths teaching in Cumbria.

 Authentic Maths has always paid deep respect to all global theories and initiatives in primary maths education, but it has its own content which is unique and extremely powerful.
 This is a detailed understanding of the full range of all the precise structures (e.g. base 10 apparatus) children need to learn to master the current primary maths curriculum.
 Teaching structures before procedures ensures that no child has dyscalculia, that mathematical methods can be taught much more efficiently and effectively than other methods allow, and that the most secure foundations for future learning are put in place.